-Today a large number of port and towage terminal operations use more advanced technology than heavy labor.
-SAAM group companies are constantly improving the conditions that affect their employees' job conditions and quality.
-Based on the context of each company and business, this includes improving work schedules and shift systems, improving facilities and tools and enhancing safety.
+operations use more advanced technology than heavy employees in the corporate offices in Santiago will work in labor.
+SAAM group companies are constantly improving LEED certified offices.
+The building is in the A+ category, the conditions that affect their employees' job conditions meaning that it is eco-efficient in the use of energy, and quality.
+Based on the context of each company water, materials and waste management.
+The quality and business, this includes improving work schedules of the interior and the space in which the building and and shift systems, improving facilities and tools and its surroundings are located (close to public transport, enhancing safety.

 In 2016, SAAM Chile's quality of life program was launched.
-It included a nutritional evaluation for each employee, visits to tugs to prepare healthy lunches and break sessions involving gym workouts, jogging, laughter therapy and massages.
-In 2017, the first version of the labor/personal life quality and balance program will be held in Gertil, Uruguay.
-SAAM Smit Towage Canada will launch a healthy eating program and 10km race to motivate employees.
+It included a nutritional evaluation for each In regard to safety, the risk prevention program helped employee, visits to tugs to prepare healthy lunches and break sessions involving gym workouts, jogging, laughter 2015.
+See p.
+85 for more information on occupational therapy and massages.
+In 2017, the first version of the health and safety. labor/personal life quality and balance program will be held in Gertil, Uruguay.
+SAAM Smit Towage Canada Other benefits offered in some companies in order to motivate employees.